 Froedtert & the Medical College of Wisconsin Community Physicians

-Froedtert & the Medical College of Wisconsin Community Physicians is a primary care and multispecialty group with nearly 200 physicians and more than 150 advanced practice providers, delivering care in more than 33 health centers and clinics in southeastern Wisconsin.
-In fiscal 2021, combined patient visits to these locations totaled more than 940,000.
+Froedtert & the Medical College of Wisconsin Community Physicians is a primary care and multispecialty group with more than 250 physicians and more than 190 advanced practice providers, delivering care in 37 health centers and clinics in southeastern Wisconsin.
+In fiscal 2022, combined patient visits to these locations totaled more than 1 million.
 Download the Froedtert & MCW Community Physicians fact sheet.

 Holy Family Memorial

-Formerly known as United Hospital System, the Froedtert Kenosha Hospital (formerly Kenosha Medical Center), Froedtert Pleasant Prairie Hospital (formerly St. Catherine’s Medical Center) and the Froedtert South Medical Group clinic locations carry on a tradition of living out the healing ministries of the Judeo-Christian faiths by providing exceptional and compassionate health care services for people residing in Kenosha, Pleasant Prairie, western Kenosha County and Northern Illinois for nearly 115 years.
-The two full-service hospitals offer a range of specialized care, including heart and vascular care and orthopaedics.
+Formerly known as United Hospital System, the Froedtert Pleasant Prairie Hospital (formerly St. Catherine’s Medical Center) and the Froedtert South Medical Group clinic locations carry on a tradition of living out the healing ministries of the Judeo-Christian faiths by providing exceptional and compassionate health care services for people residing in Kenosha, Pleasant Prairie, western Kenosha County and Northern Illinois for nearly 115 years.
+The full-service hospital offers a range of specialized care, including heart and vascular care and orthopaedics.
 Visit froedtertsouth.com to learn more.